ReeceGoding/Frustration-One-Year-With-R/README.md

 R has some strange ideas about switch statements:

--   It’s not a special form of any sort; Its syntax is that of a normal function call.
+-   It’s not a special form of any kind; Its syntax is that of a normal function call.
 If I’m being consistent in my formatting, then I should be calling it “*R’s `switch()` function*”.